cn-uofbasel/tinyssb-simplepub/README.md

 # tinySSB Simple Pub

-Three programs are desrcibed in this document:
+The three programs of this repo are:
 - [spub.py](#spubpy---a-pure-peer-pub-can-be-both-initiator-and-responder) the websocket server
 - [start.sh](#startsh---a-bash-script-for-launching-the-websocket-server) a simple Bash script for launching the server on port 8080
 - [frontier.py](#frontierpy---displays-the-content-of-the-persistence-directory-including-un-bipf-ing-where-possible) displays the server's content

+See the ```simplepub``` directory for the self-contained library (no external dependencies).

-##d Description
+## Description

 The "tinySSB simple pub" offers an Internet-based storage area for tinySSB append-only logs:
 - accessible via web sockets
 - running the tinySSB synchronization protocol
   -  datagram-based, packets have 120 Bytes or less
   -  growOnlySet protocol for compressing feed IDs
-  -  vectors with WANT and CHNK (request) information
+  -  vectors with WANT and CHNK information
 - adaptive timers, made for reliable connections
 - crash resistant: the ```frontier.bin``` file for a log is updated on startup, should the log have been extended but the frontier failed to be updated